popikeyshen/ML/frameworks.md

     (-) Drops out to Python to load each new training batch (-) Not very toolable
     (-) Dynamic typing is error-prone on large software projects

+   My practice

+    (+) Can fast train an test model with little dataset but it will slow working - good for prototyping